coderRaj07/solidity-gas-optimisation-tricks/OpenZeppelin/OpenZeppelin.md

     function transfer(IERC20 token, address to, uint256 amount) public {
         token.safeTransfer(to, amount); // Safe ERC20 transfer
     }

+    // using SafeERC20 for IERC20;
+    // the above code is not required for following kind of implementation function transferAlt(address token, address to, uint256 amount) public {
+        SafeERC20.safeTransfer(IERC20(token), to, amount); // Safe ERC20 transfer
+    }

     function transferFrom(IERC20 token, address from, address to, uint256 amount) public {
         token.safeTransferFrom(from, to, amount); // Safe transfer from another address